Skip to content

 - Mainstream Renewable Power on several project financings granted by local and foreign banks, for the development and construction of its renewable energy portfolios, Cóndor, Huemul and Copihue, comprised of wind farms and solar plants, including the associated VAT facility, for more than USD1.1 billion.

-DNB Group (Chilean agency), Banco BICE, Corpbanca New York Branch, and Caixabank on the closing and first disbursement under the financing of the development, design, engineering, procurement, construction and maintenance of an approx. 60MWp photovoltaic solar generation facility known as Laberinto Este and an approx. 86MWp photovoltaic solar generation facility known as Laberinto Oeste, for a combined installed capacity of 146MWp, both of which are installed in Sierra Gorda, Antofagasta, and its related transmission line and civil engineering works, for up to USD187 million.
+- DNB Group (Chilean agency), Banco BICE, Corpbanca New York Branch, and Caixabank on the closing and first disbursement under the financing of the development, design, engineering, procurement, construction and maintenance of an approx. 60MWp photovoltaic solar generation facility known as Laberinto Este and an approx. 86MWp photovoltaic solar generation facility known as Laberinto Oeste, for a combined installed capacity of 146MWp, both of which are installed in Sierra Gorda, Antofagasta, and its related transmission line and civil engineering works, for up to USD187 million.

 AWARDS AND RECOGNITIONS

-Recognized in Corporate and M&A, LACCA.
+- Recognized as Thought Leader in Corporate and M&A, LACCA.

-Recognized in Banking and Finance, Best Lawyers.
+- Recognized in Banking and Finance, Capital Markets, Investment, Project Finance and Development, Best Lawyers.

 ACTIVITIES AND MEMBERSHIPS

-Professor, Master of Business Law, Universidad de los Andes (2014-2015).
+- Professor, Master of Business Law, Universidad de los Andes (2014-2015).